HEAPLab/ABSURD/README.md

 published on different platforms (such as zenodo.org).
 You can find the resulting datasets and other information in the `data` directory.

+### Generator
+No need the actual data but just want some synthetic data for your simulation?
+You can use the ABSURD generator, which generates random execution times based on the real dataset.
+Check the `generator` directory for further information.

 ## License
 All the software and datasets are released under the Apache License.
 Please check the [LICENSE](LICENSE) file.